-33. Judging ...
-Judging ...
-Judging ...
+JUDGING ...
+JUDGING ...
+JUDGING ...

 When we have a self, we take a position - which aims to support the self.
 The self wants always to feel safe and, from that basis, collects objects and people to make it feel even more secure.
 These basic positions are the views and opinions in which we invest a lot of emotion because the self is so identified with them.
-This is the vicious circle that exists between mana (conceit), ditthi (view) and tanha (attachment).
+This is the vicious circle that exists between conceit, wrong view and attachment.

 The self delights in taking positions - mostly critical: 'How could he do such a thing?'
 'She shouldn't be doing that.'
-'This place isn't quiet enough.'
+"This place isn't quiet enough.'
 Occasionally it praises: 'She's a good meditator.'
 'He's so good at keeping to the schedule.'
-'The food here is wonderful.'
+"The food here is wonderful.'
 But we only praise when it suits the self.